1. Education

 Distinguishing Characteristics:

-Large size; vestigial side toes on front and hind feet
+Large size; recognizably horse-like head; teeth adapted to grazing; vestigial side toes on front and hind feet

-Merychippus was something of a watershed in equine evolution: this was the first prehistoric horse to bear a marked resemblance to modern horses, although it was slightly bigger and still had vestigial toes on either side of its feet (these toes didn't reach the ground, though, so Merychippus still would have run in a recognizably horselike way).
-Paleontologists believe that all prehistoric horses after the late Miocene epoch, including Hipparion and Hippidion, evolved directly from Merychippus.
-(By the way, the name of this genus, "ruminant horse," is a bit of a mistake; true ruminants have extra stomachs and chew cuds, like cows.)
+Merychippus was something of a watershed in equine evolution: this was the first prehistoric horse to bear a marked resemblance to modern horses, although it was slightly bigger (up to three feet high at the shoulder and 500 pounds) and still possessed vestigial toes on either side of its feet (these toes didn't reach all the way to the ground, though, so Merychippus still would have run in a recognizably horselike way).
+By the way, the name of this genus, Greek for "ruminant horse," is a bit of a mistake; true ruminants have extra stomachs and chew cuds, like cows, and Merychippus was in fact the first true grazing horse, subsisting on the widespread grasses of its North American habitat.